 Willie Samuel Foster, III is the fifth child of fifteen children born to Elder and Mother Willie Samuel Foster, II on New Year's Day in 1961.
-Of the fifteen children, all are saved.
-Of the twelve sons, seven are ordained elders and two are pastors.
+All fifteen children are saved and active in the service of the Lord.
+Of the twelve sons, eight are ordained elders and two are pastors.
 Being his father's namesake, 'Lil Willie' was destined to follow in his father's footsteps as a minister of the Gospel.
-His Father impressed upon his family the importance of serving the Lord.
 Willie learned about the Lord as a child through the examples set by his parents and the daily prayers and bible teachings conducted in the home by his father.
+His Father impressed upon the family the importance of faithfulness in serving the Lord.
 Willie attended Mt.
-Olive COGIC from a child on up where he was taught in the Sunday school and Sunshine Band.
+Olive COGIC from childhood where he was also taught Christian discipleship in Sunday school and Sunshine Band.

 While still a student at Ypsilanti High School, he began to share the Gospel of Jesus Christ with his classmates, teachers and friends.
 His teachers were astonished at his enthusiasm, ambition and dedication to his faith in God.
 They admired him for it.
 In 1979, he graduated from Ypsilanti High School with academic honors and attended Huron Valley trade school to study computer circuitry and advanced electronic technology.
 He later attended Washtenaw Community College-Liberal Arts and Sciences where he received certification for ISO 9000 and QS 9000 Quality Systems.
-He is employed at Variety Manufacturing Corporation of Dexter as an Internal Quality Systems Auditor where he shares the "Good News" of Christ to many.
+After many years, he is still employed at Variety Manufacturing Corporation of Dexter as an Internal Quality Systems Auditor where he shares the "Good News" of Christ to many including the company leadership.

-With both joy and sorrow in 2004, Elder Foster celebrated the beautiful Christian life of his mother who went to be with the Lord.
-Elder Willie S. Foster, III's ministry is a testimony and fruit of both his mother and father's saved life in Christ.
-He continues their legacy of praising God and leading others to Christ - to the Glory of God!
+With both joy and sorrow in 2004, Elder Foster celebrated the beautiful Christian life and legacy of his mother who went to be with the Lord.
+Elder Willie S. Foster, III's ministry is a testimony and the fruit of both his mother and father's saved life in Christ.
+He continues their legacy teaching the Word and leading others to Christ - to the Glory of God!

 See Church History for more details.